jvandinter/palomar-siles_et_al_2022/README.md

 - Data
+    * Data files for figure generation
 - Figures
+    * Code to generate the figures
 - Pipeline
+    * Code to process Ribo-seq libraries

 ## Overview of the Ribo-seq pipeline ##

 Required files are in the Ribo-seq config located in the **data** folder.
 Our local computer cluster uses the SLURM workload manager.
 In addition, we use the LMOD system to load specific versions of packages.
+For the RNA-seq data, *mrp_rna_trim.sh* was used to pre-process the standard RNA-seq data.

 1. Quality control and 3' adapter trimming with **TrimGalore**
 2. Remove unwanted RNAs with **bowtie2**